This is the multi-page printable view of this section. Click here to print.

 Most FHE implementations do not permit wild key bases because each key switch and relinearization operation (for each choice of key basis) requires additional secret key material to be stored by the server.
 Instead, they often enforce that rotation has key-switching built in, and multiplication relinearizes by default.

 That said, many FHE implementations do allow for the relinearization operation to be deferred.
 A useful such situation is when a series of independent multiplications are performed, and the results are added together.
-Addition can operate in any key basis (though all inputs must have the same key basis), and so the relinearization op that follows each multiplication can be deferred until after the additions are complete, at which point there is only one relinearization to perform.
+Addition can operate in any key basis (though depending on the backend FHE implementation’s details, all inputs may require the same key basis, cf. Optional operand agreement), and so the relinearization op that follows each multiplication can be deferred until after the additions are complete, at which point there is only one relinearization to perform.
 This technique is usually called lazy relinearization.
 It has the benefit of avoiding expensive relinearization operations, as well as reducing noise growth, as relinearization adds noise to the ciphertext, which can further reduce the need for bootstrapping.

 In much of the literature, lazy relinearization is applied manually.
 See for example Blatt-Gusev-Polyakov-Rohloff-Vaikuntanathan 2019 and Lee-Lee-Kim-Kim-No-Kang 2020.
 In some compiler projects, such as the EVA compiler relinearization is applied automatically via a heuristic, either “eagerly” (immediately after each multiplication op) or “lazily,” deferred as late as possible.